 - Prevent excessive contrast between the workpiece and background.

-- Select matt finishes for welding area to avoid reflection of welding arc light, and to obtain a satisfactory level of lighting.
+- Select matte finishes for welding area to avoid reflection of welding arc light, and to obtain a satisfactory level of lighting.

 - Choose any colour except blue or turquoise; they reflect UV light.